 The sum of environmental and social investments will, under normal circumstances, be at least 95%.
-There may be occasions where the environmental and social objectives are not split equally and a significant share of the 95% threshold will be made up by investments with an environmental or social objective, in such circumstances the minimum 35% will be met by the objective in which has been deemed less material by the sub-investment sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+There may be occasions where the environmental and social objectives are not split equally and a significant share of the 95% threshold will be made up by investments with an environmental or social objective, in such circumstances the minimum 35% will be met by the objective in which has been deemed less material by the sub-investment manager, due to the nature of the Fund's investment process the ratio of environmental and social investments may vary between industry to industry and company to company.